rituparna-sarkar/JPDB-Student-Enrollment-Form/README.md

    - **PUT** to create a new record.
    - **UPDATE** to change an existing record.

+## Benefits of Using JSONPowerDB

+- **Lightweight and Fast:** JPDB is designed for high performance and minimal overhead.
+- **Serverless Mode:** No dedicated database server is required, simplifying deployments.
+- **Real-time Capabilities:** Supports real-time database operations, ensuring up-to-date data.
+- **Schema-Free:** You can store and retrieve JSON documents without dealing with complex schema migrations.
+- **Easy REST API Integration:** Straightforward REST endpoints make it easy to integrate JPDB with frontend applications.
+- **Built-in Security and Validation:** Streamlines securing data and maintaining data integrity.

 ## Prerequisites

 - A working account/token for **JSONPowerDB**.